znetstar/encode-tools/README.md

 ## Requirements

 Etomon Encode Tools runs in the browser and in node.js, with two exceptions.
 The `bson-ext`, `lzma-native` and `xxhash-addon` packages have native bindings, and so cannot run in the browser.
-For browser compatibility, the `EncodeTools` class uses the pure javascript `bson`, `lzma` and `hash-wsam` packages to provide equivalent support albeit at the cost of performance.
+For browser compatibility, the `EncodeTools` class uses the pure javascript `bson`, `lzma` and `hash-wsam` packages, respectively,  to provide equivalent support albeit at the cost of performance.
 Additionally, `hash-wsam` lacks support for xxhash3.

 The `EncodeToolsNative` class will use the native packages `bson-ext`, `lzma-native` and `xxhash-addon` (and any future native packages). `bson-ext`, `lzma-native` and `xxhash-addon` are listed as peer dependencies, so they must be installed manually with `npm install --no-save bson-ext xxhash-addon lzma-native`.